predragcvetkovski/nihongo/README.md

 5.  **Create an Enjoyable Learning Experience:** Offer a beautifully designed, intuitive, and user-friendly platform that makes learning Japanese engaging.

 Ultimately, NihonGO30 strives to be a comprehensive yet beginner-friendly companion, transforming language learning into an achievable goal.

+**Why I built this:**

+I started building this project while testing the latest Gemini 2.5 models on Google AI Studio, and with the Code assistant and Cloud Run I was able to get it to production in less than 3 hours.
+This as a personal project to solidify my own understanding of Japanese and to build something useful for others who are just starting their learning journey.
+I'm a big believer in the power of open-source and wanted to create a resource that is accessible to everyone.

 ## ✨ Key Features